aws-samples/r53resolver-query-log-parser/README.md

 # Route53 Resolver DNS Query Log Processor
+This project is part of blog: https://aws.amazon.com/blogs/networking-and-content-delivery/how-to-automatically-parse-route-53-resolver-query-logs

 ## About
-This project is intended to detect DNS queries to interesting domains using [Amazon Route 53](https://aws.amazon.com/route53/) Resolver DNS query logs.
+Project is intended to detect DNS queries to interesting domains using [Amazon Route 53](https://aws.amazon.com/route53/) Resolver DNS query logs.
 Project is packaged as [Serverless Application Module (SAM)](https://aws.amazon.com/serverless/sam/) .
 Route 53 Resolver logs contains information about the queries, such as the following:
 - Route 53 edge location that responded to the DNS query
 - Domain or subdomain that was requested
 - DNS record type, such as A or AAAA